-Any student who wishes to borrow from a private student loan should complete the federal student aid application process and review their award notice before submitting a private loan application.
+Any student who wishes to borrow from a private student loan should complete the federal student aid application process and review their financial aid offer before submitting a private loan application.
 This will ensure that the borrower is fully aware of their eligibility for federal student loans and is able to make fully informed borrowing decisions.